xiaomeixw/NoRxJava/README.md

 78.[What's different in 2.0](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0):RxJava 2.0 has been completely rewritten from scratch on top of the Reactive-Streams specification.
 The specification itself has evolved out of RxJava 1.x and provides a common baseline for reactive systems and libraries.Because Reactive-Streams has a different architecture, it mandates changes to some well known RxJava types.
 This wiki page attempts to summarize what has changed and describes how to rewrite 1.x code into 2.x code.

+79.[Testing asynchronous RxJava code using Mockito](https://medium.com/@fabioCollini/testing-asynchronous-rxjava-code-using-mockito-8ad831a16877#.qudsmx4nk):RxJava is used in many Android applications to manage background tasks, in this post will see how to test this code using Mockito and some RxJava utility classes.
+The example is written using RxJava 2, the same concepts are available also in RxJava 1 (in the demo project you can find both versions of the same example).

 ### 1-2 Video